summa-dev/summa-aggregation/README.md

 ## ExecutorSpawner

 The `ExecutorSpawner` is responsible for initializing and terminating Executors.
-It manages the creation of Executor instances and Workers, with the latter serving as the `mini-tree-generator` accessible by the Executor.
+It can serve as the management point for creating `Executor` instances and Workers.
+The latter function as the `mini-tree-server`.
+It's important to note, however, that managing workers through the `ExecutorSpawner` is not mandatory.

+Note that managing workers through the `ExecutorSpawner` is not mandatory.

 In the Summa-Aggregation, there are three types of `ExecutorSpawner`:

 - **MockSpawner**: Primarily used for testing, this spawner initializes Executors suitable for various test scenarios, including negative test cases.
-The Worker spawned by this spawner runs a server locally.
+The Worker spawned by this spawner runs a `mini-tree-server` locally.

 - **LocalSpawner**: It is close to actual use cases, this spawner enables users to initialize Executors and Workers in local Docker environments.